-Vestibular rehabilitation (or vestibular physiotherapy) is a form of physical therapy that addresses brain injuries, balance issues, motion disorders and many other vestibular disorders.
+Vestibular rehabilitation exercises (or vestibular physiotherapy) is a form of physical therapy that addresses brain injuries, balance issues, motion disorders and many other vestibular disorders.
+It is an effective exercise-based treatment program designed to reduce vertigo and dizziness, gase instability, and imbalance/falls.

-Whether it’s benign paroxysmal positional vertigo, POTS, vestibular neuritis, mal de debarquement syndrome, Meniere’s disease, superior canal dehiscence or post-concussion syndrome that’s causing your imbalance, identifying and addressing the cause is essential.
+Whether it’s benign paroxysmal positional vertigo, POTS, vestibular neuritis, inner ear crystals, mal de debarquement syndrome, Meniere’s disease, superior canal dehiscence or post-concussion syndrome that’s causing your imbalance, identifying and addressing the cause is essential.

-Our research grade balance testing technology can help us better understand what treatment may be beneficial for some of the aforementioned conditions.
-If necessary, we work with a number of healthcare providers to put your best interest first and help you back on the road to recovery.
+Our research grade balance testing technology helps us better understand what treatment is beneficial for your particular condition.
+When necessary, we work with a number of healthcare providers to ensure the best possible outcome and to help you back on the road to recovery.
+When assessing whether or not vestibular rehabilitation is for you, our physical therapist will review your medical history and proceed to assess:

-In addition to the common symptoms of vertigo and dizziness, those with a balance issue can suffer from nausea, reduced ability to focus, and anxiety or depression.
+In addition to the common symptoms of vertigo and dizziness, those suffering from balance issues can suffer from nausea, reduced ability to focus, anxiety and/or depression.
 The goal of vestibular physiotherapy is to train the brain into relying on other reference points for balance outside of the vestibular system by using a combination of specialized exercises and equipment.

 - Decrease Dizziness and Improve Stability